estuary/flow/site/docs/concepts/collections.md

 # Collections

-Flow stores data in **collections**: a real-time data lake of JSON documents.
+Flow stores data in **collections**: real-time data lakes of JSON documents.
-Collections may be added to by [captures](captures.md), or be [derived](derivations.md) as a transformation of other source collections.
+Collections may be added to by [captures](./captures.md), or be [derived](./derivations.md) as a transformation of other source collections.

 Every collection has a key and an associated [schema](#schemas)